Eric Haase Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.20).
+- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.19).

-- Orioles pitchers combine to allow 27 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Orioles pitchers combine to surrender 27 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Gibson gets the start for the Orioles, his sixth of the season.
-He is 4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched.
+- The Orioles are sending Rodriguez (0-0) to make his fifth start of the season.
+He is 0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched.

-- His most recent time out came out of the bullpen on Sunday when the righty threw 2/3 innings against the Detroit Tigers while allowing hits.
+- His last time out was out of the bullpen on Wednesday when the righty threw 2/3 innings against the Boston Red Sox while giving up hits.

+- The 23-year-old has amassed an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
+Opponents are hitting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.